skmin-lab/unixmd/docs/source/objects/qm/prog_molpro.rst

 - **qm_path** *(string)* - Default: *'./'*

-  This argument determines a path to be searched by  PyUNIxMD for the Molpro executable file, 'molpro' for the (SA-)CASSCF calculations.
+  This argument determines the path to be searched by PyUNIxMD for the Molpro executable file, 'molpro' for the (SA-)CASSCF calculations.

 \